Undergraduate Degree and Graduation Information

 B) Major Requirements for Declared Major and Minors

-1. Declaring a major: Students must officially declare their degree and major intent.
-This is done:
+Students must officially declare their degree and major intent through one of the following methods:

-2. at the time of readmission to the University on the Undergraduate Reactivation/Petition for Readmission form submitted to the Office of Registration and Records; or
+• Returning Students: Via the Undergraduate Reactivation/Petition for Readmission form submitted to the Office of Registration and Records.

-3. by submitting a Major Change Request form to the Office of Registration and Records.
+• Current Students: By submitting a Major Change Request form to the Office of Registration and Records.
+This same process is required for declaring additional majors, minors, certificates, or multiple degrees.

-5. Discontinue enrollment: Students who discontinue enrollment at NDSU for more than one calendar year are subject to meeting the curricular requirements published in the catalog during the term of readmission.
+• Discontinued Enrollment: Students who stop attending NDSU for more than one calendar year must meet the curricular requirements published in the catalog at the time of their readmission.